 - How much of each coverage you need on your policy

-In Georgia, you need liability insurance to drive.
-It’s the only type of insurance that the state requires.
+Georgia drivers must have liability auto insurance to legally operate a motor vehicle on state roads.
+It’s the only type of coverage that the state requires.
 It protects you from having to pay out of pocket for damages or injuries you cause in an accident.
-You’ll need to maintain minimum limits of at least:
+You’ll need to maintain minimum policy limits of at least:

 - $25,000 of bodily injury liability (BIL) for the injury or death of one person in a car accident caused by the driver of the insured vehicle